Vibrant Indian Textiles: Exquisite Fabrics by the Yard

 Banarasi silk, woven in Uttar Pradesh, exudes opulence and grandeur.
 Its intricate brocade work and rich gold and silver zari motifs make it the fabric of choice for exquisite wedding attire.

 Bandhani, a tie-dye fabric from Gujarat and Rajasthan, showcases vibrant colors and elaborate patterns.
-This fabric is commonly used in the creation of sarees, dresses, and turbans.
+This fabric is commonly used in the of sarees, dresses, and turbans.

 Ikat, found in various regions of India including Odisha and Telangana, is a fabric that exemplifies meticulous craftsmanship.
 Its resist dyeing technique results in intricate patterns and blurred edges, often featuring vibrant geometric motifs.